jvanhoefer/COMBINE-2020-talk/README.md

-# COMBINE_2020_talk
+# COMBINE 2020 talk
-This repository contains slides and code for my talk at the COMBINE conference 2020
+This repository contains notebook / slides for my talk at the COMBINE conference 2020